15. In Love With Spring: My Novel Online

 “I’m really sorry.”
 Tim jammed his hands into his jeans pockets.

 “That’s okay, I just got…I mean, I guess I’m not…ready yet…”

 “Of course not, this is our first date!
 Christ!
 What an asshole, I am just so sorry.
 Please don’t be mad.”

-Relief flooded him.
 “I don’t want to make you do anything you’re not ready for.
-I’ll wait for as long as it take.
+I’ll wait for as long as it takes.
 Years even.”